Hundreds turn out for rare protest in southern Syria | DW | 11.02.2022

 Author: Friedel Taube, Goran Cutanoski

-The Druze have refused to be drawn into conflict and Sweida has been largely spared in Syria's decade-old war, facing and repelling sporadic jihadi attacks.
+The Druze have refused to be drawn into conflict, and Sweida has been largely spared in Syria's 11-year war, facing and repelling sporadic jihadi attacks.
 Still, like the rest of the country, the area has struggled to come to grips with the economic crisis worsened by Western sanctions, rampant inflation, a plummeting currency and the coronavirus pandemic.

 Syrian state media have not reported on the protests.